KaboSekoto/Cybersecurity-1st-week-running-Kali-linux-on-Virtualbox/README.md

 https://kali.org/get-kali

 Kali Linux was used as the cybersecurity-focused operating system for the virtual laboratory environment.
 ---

-# 📸 Project Evidence

-The project will be supported by screenshots from my actual laboratory environment.

-### Evidence to be included

-1. VirtualBox VM configuration
-2. Created Kali Linux virtual machine
-3. Kali Linux starting
-4. Kali Linux desktop
-5. Linux terminal commands
-6. Network connectivity test
-7. Performance issue while running Kali Linux
-8. Troubleshooting process

-> **Note:** Screenshots used as personal project evidence should come from my actual laboratory environment.
-External images are not presented as evidence of my own work.

----

 # 📚 Key Learning Outcomes